bbayazit16/lmpl-2025-artifact/README.md

 To inspect the results directly, see the `results` folder.
 Each file contains the ablation, the theorem / lemma name, the file it is contained in, the result, and the error.
 Under `results/<project logs>/stats` directory, you can find the specific tactic used by each model for each ablation, and in the file `original_proof_stats.csv`, you can find the tactic statistics of the original proofs.

 Inside `logs.zip`, you can find the full logs of the experiment, including the generated objects and the LLM responses.
+Note that log folder names may contain the temperature, but that is ignored if the model does not support the parameter.

 ## Setup